Trouble comes this day….

 “Of course,” Thia agreed easily, figuring that after so many years in Los Angeles, she was always careful.
 Well, careful enough.
 Granite Springs was a safe town.
-Odd, at times, but safe.
+Quite odd at times but safe.

-Madame Demetka leaned in even more, the scent of patchouli almost overwhelming, her face only inches away.
+Madame Demetka leaned in even closer, her face only inches away.
 Too close.
-Her features distorted so that all Thia could see were big, dark eyes.
+The scent of patchouli was dizzying, while the woman’s features distorted so that all Thia could see were big, dark eyes.
 Bottomless pools.
-She’d heard the description before, but never fully understood it till now.
-She needed to step back, to create some space, but couldn’t seem to move.
+She had heard that description before but never fully understood until now.
+Thia needed to step back, to create some space, but couldn’t seem to move.
 She felt really strange.
 A bit nauseous.
 Light-headed.
 Was she about to faint?
 Please, no. She’d drop the boxes again.

-Madame Demetka blinked, and Thia felt herself snap out of…whatever she’d snapped into.
-Though she still felt a little weird.
+Madame Demetka blinked, and Thia felt herself snap out of…whatever she had snapped into.
+Although she did still feel a little weird.
+Shaken.
 “Did something—”

 “Wait one moment.”
-Hands raised, Madame Demetka tilted her face toward the sky and closed her eyes.
+Raising her hands, Madame Demetka tilted her face toward the sky and closed her eyes.
 A sudden wind blew through the liquid amber trees that lined the sidewalk.
 Red and orange leaves trembled noisily overhead, some blowing loose, and Thia ducked her face against the boxes.
 Several leaves slapped against her head on their way by.

 “Answer they do not,” Madame Demetka said as the wind died down.